JWST lensed quasar dark matter survey IV: Stringent warm dark matter constraints from the joint reconstruction of extended lensed arcs and quasar flux ratios: Lens modeling

 We model the lensed arcs using observations taken with JWST MIRI through filter F560W, for which the lensed arcs appear more prominently than in HST imaging.
 From the HST imaging in F814W we identify a satellite galaxy between images A and D. Assuming both satellites are at the same redshift and follow the Faber-Jackson relation gives an estimated Einstein radius $\theta_{\rm{E},G2} \sim 0.3$, but both the imaging data and flux-ratio likelihoods rule out satellites this massive.
 We assume a prior in the forward model $\mathcal{N}\left(0.2, 0.1\right)$.

-\subsubsection{J2205+3727}
+\subsubsection{J2205-3727}

 We model the imaging data taken with JWST MIRI through filter F560W, which show a more prominent lensed arc than the available HST data.
 We find no evidence for nearby satellites or companion galaxies.
-This system has an unpublished (at the time of writing) deflector redshift $z_{\rm{d}} = 0.63$\footnote{K.Wong, 2025, private communication.}.
+This system was observed with longslit spectroscopy using the Faint Object Camera and Spectrograph (FOCAS; \citet{Kashikawa02}) on the Subaru telescope on October 16, 2022.
+We extract the lens galaxy spectrum using a custom routine based on the method developed by \citet{Mozumdar++23} and measure a deflector redshift of $z_{\rm{d}}=0.63 \pm 0.01$.

-\subsubsection{J2344+3056}
+\subsubsection{J2344-3056}

 Given the low signal to noise ratio of the lensed arcs in the HST F814W image, we model the imaging data obtained with MIRI through filter F560W.